 Spring has come, and so has the running season!
 Do you do any preparation before going out for a run?
-How do you usually warm up?
+How do you usually warm-up?
 What about stretching?
-How important is that for prevention of injuries?
+How important is that for the prevention of injuries?
 To help you on your fitness journey, here are some thoughts about running warm-ups, stretching, shoe selection and strategies to prevent injury.

 Stretching before running

 Scientifically, there has been few evidence that suggests static-stretching before an activity actually decreases injury, with most studies that do show benefits include at least one other effective co-intervention, such as warm-ups or leg-guards.
 In fact, stretching has been shown to do damage to muscles at the cytoskeletal level, in addition to increasing one’s tolerance to pain.
 Would it be a good idea to immediately load a muscle that has been damaged and which has decreased pain sensitivity?

 Wait, so is it bad to stretch?
 As physios, we often tell patients to do various stretches if a muscle is tight enough to alter one’s biomechanics while moving.
 Stretching is a good way to increase a muscle’s length and improve one’s biomechanics of movement (which will prevent injuries!), but it should not be done immediately before exercise.
 It is best to stretch on “off” days when one has sufficient time to recover after an intense stretching session.

 Warming up is usually defined as a light activity to

 - Lightly load the muscles to prepare them for the stress of physical activity, and